kbranch/Magpie/README.md

 ## Setup
 ### Releases
-The latest version of the compiled local version is always available at [https://magpietracker.us/static/Magpie-local.zip](https://magpietracker.us/static/Magpie-local.zip).
+The latest version of the packaged local version is always available at [https://magpietracker.us/static/Magpie-local.zip](https://magpietracker.us/static/Magpie-local.zip).
 This should always match the [main site](https://magpietracker.us/).
 ### From Source
 #### Downloading
 Make sure you include submodules when cloning: `git clone --recurse-submodules https://github.com/kbranch/Magpie.git`.